 An abscess is a localized collection of pus under tension, so it’s a localized infection.
 Abscesses can be very painful and are associated with throbbing pain.
 They can make moving your mouth painful.
 Since abscesses are inflamed, you’ll probably notice fever and tenderness over the affected area.
 You might also have a fever.

 In its earliest stages, we can sometimes treat a small abscess or infection with antibiotics.
-Larger abscess, however, will need to be incised.
+A larger abscess, however, will need to be incised.
 It’s also likely that we’ll prescribe some antibiotics for you to take.

 We make an incision in the abscess then allow it to drain all the pus.
 That’ll drastically improve the pain.
 If all of the pus is present in a single pocket, it’ll be easier to drain.
 More complex abscesses that have several pockets can take a little more time as we’ll have to open and drain all the pockets.